chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 >./com_placement.py -i DMPC_72_relax.pdb -d methanol.pdb -z 0.0 > moh_center.pdb

+**Important note:** The com_placement.py script defines the center-of-mass of the membrane using the PC N31 head group atoms in the lipids.
+It will not work if these are not present: if you wish to use other atoms, you'll have to update the code.
+Also, if your drug molecule contains unusual atom types, you may need to add the atomic mass of these atoms into the com_placement code.

 We can now create AMBER prmtop and inpcrd files of the system.
 First, to set the periodic box dimensions correctly, we use the vmd_box_dims.sh script from the A16 Lipid tutorial:

 >./vmd_box_dims.sh -i DMPC_72_relax.pdb -s water